 Regular readers will know I’m a big advocate for paring back your routine (and I’m not alone!).
 Studies show that molecules from skincare hang around on your skin for weeks or months, no matter how much you wash .

 Not only that, but researchers are also beginning to question whether preservatives (used in skincare to increase their shelf life) are killing friendly skin bacteria, contributing to dysbiosis and setting the stage for Malassezia overgrowth .

-Preservative-free skincare doesn’t exist in the consumer market, simply because it would be overrun with bacteria and unsaleable.
+Preservative-free skincare is rare in the consumer market, simply because it could become overrun with bacteria and unsaleable.
 So, to lessen your preservative load, your options are to either mix up fresh skincare from your fridge each day or simply use fewer products.
 If you’re a busy person, the second option is a no-brainer.

 To start, why not try skipping cleanser in the morning?
 As long as you cleansed your face well the night before, a gentle splash with warm water is all that’s needed to refresh your skin.

 Yes, you want to slim down your skincare routine, but you also want to make the most of the products and ingredients that can help your skin reset.
 Three spring to mind: